snowdon-dev/node-llm-test/README.md

 stored in a lookup table.
 Alternatively, the script itself could be cached at the token level, by respecting known parameters.
 In practice, a finite-state automata combined with a calculator (ACU) is sufficient to solve this test.

+There are numerous situations in which a puzzle may reasonably be considered correct, depending on the evaluation framework.
+For instance, consider a scenario where a structured output schema is not specified.
+If a language model produces `'every'` but the correct answer is `every`, should this be judged incorrect?
+Strictly speaking, it does not match exactly and the test has been designed to be interpreted as being not correct; however, within the constraints of a schema, the response would be functionally equivalent and thus acceptable.
+However, in the context of code generation and precise logical tasks, this constitutes a failure to adhere to the given instructions.
+This issue also illustrates a broader issue related to **negative feedback attention**.
+Providing feedback such as *“no”* or *“that answer is incorrect”* can destabilize the model’s reasoning process.
+In such cases, the system may be led to reinterpret a correct response as incorrect, a phenomenon sometimes described as *gaslighting the model*.
+Public demonstrations of this effect, often titled along the lines of *“Gaslighting GPT-5 into believing 2+2=5”, illustrate how easily a model can be misled by poor feedback.
+The implication is significant: in many instances, evaluators must supply the correct answer explicitly in order to reliably guide the model toward producing the correct response in future interactions.

 ## Implementation notes